NitroBurningFunnyCars/yetidrums/gigs/_posts/2025-05-30-BHS_Spring_Ensemble_Concert.markdown

     size: 306
 description: Our final concert of the year.
 Held at the Little Theater at Berkeley High School, tickets at the door.
 ---
 I'll be performing with the ensemble this night and two combos on May 27th.
+Music at 7pm, tickets at the door.